oapicf/endoflife.date-api-clients/clients/java/generated/docs/DefaultApi.md

     defaultClient.setBasePath("https://endoflife.date");

     DefaultApi apiInstance = new DefaultApi(defaultClient);
-    String product = "product_example"; // String | Product URL as per the canonical URL on the endofife.date website String cycle = "cycle_example"; // String | Release Cycle for which the details must be fetched.
+    String product = "product_example"; // String | Product URL as per the canonical URL on the endofife.date website.
+    String cycle = "cycle_example"; // String | Release Cycle for which the details must be fetched.
 Any slash character in the cycle name will be replaced with dashes.
 For example FreeBSD's releng/14.0 becomes releng-14.0. try {
       Cycle result = apiInstance.getApiProductCycleJson(product, cycle);